AngeloDamante/morphological-image-processing/README.md

 Ctrl+D to exit from the container.

+## JAVA version

+Java version is located in parallel_JAVA folder.
+It is a NetBeans project.
+Just open it, build and run.

+It will output results from all resolution folders with all threads (from 1 to 12 and 16,32,64,128).
+Results can be viewed in results_java.csv file.
+All the stored info are milliseconds average times on all images of a particular resolution using a thread number.

+Speedups can be checked in the included paper as well as for the CUDA version.

 ## Authors
 + <a href="https://github.com/AngeloDamante"> Angelo D'Amante </a>
 + <a href="https://github.com/fabian57fabian"> Fabian Greavu </a>